tifa2UP/iOS-akli/README.md

 # Akly

 #### An iOS app that allows users to save their favorite restaurants, contact them through the app directly and navigate to them using Apple Maps API.
-This app is inspire by *AppCoda*
+A big portion of this app is created using a tutorial by [*AppCoda*](https://www.appcoda.com/) (It's awesome!
+Check them out)

 ## Features: